Regulatory actions for Dec. 8, 2025

 Dec.
 8, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Resmed.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Ascentage, BMS, Vanda.

 Briefs